 People sleeping rough who do not have access to a phone can go to Catching Lives (next to Canterbury East railway station), where phones and power banks are being handed out.

-Lifeline is operating as normal for existing customers.
+Lifeline is operating as normal.

 Parking and roads

 All other car parks are open as normal.

 Our Park and Ride car parks are open and the bus service is available.